gvlproject/microgvl.ansible.filesystem/README.md

 # microgvl.ansible.filesystem

-The ansible playbook for the Microbial Genomics Virtual Laboratory (mGVL) filesystems.
+This is the ansible playbook for the **Microbial Genomics Virtual Laboratory (mGVL)** filesystems.
 It is an extension of the normal GVL filesystem ansible script.
-It is located at https://github.com/gvlproject/microgvl.ansible.filesystem
+It is located at [https://github.com/gvlproject/microgvl.ansible.filesystem](https://github.com/gvlproject/microgvl.ansible.filesystem)

 This role creates two filesystem objects for later use with the GVL launch system (one automatically, second one manually.)

-1. The mGVL galaxy filesystem object - **microgvl-fs-version##.tar.gz**
+1. The mGVL galaxy filesystem object - **microgvl-fs-< version## >.tar.gz**
+2. The mGVL application filesystem object - **microgvl-apps-< version## >.tar.gz**

+These two tarballs are then used by the GVL launcher to instantiate new mGVL instances.

-## Usage
+## Usage/Building the mGVL

-To use the role you need to clone the gvl.ansible.playbook script and follow the instructions in it's readme to download and install the dependencies (mostly extra roles including this one.)
+To use the role you need to clone the gvl.ansible.playbook script ([https://github.com/gvlproject/gvl.ansible.playbook](https://github.com/gvlproject/gvl.ansible.playbook)) and follow the instructions in it's readme to download and install the dependencies (mostly extra roles including this one.)

 Then to run the build process: